lihtium promotes brain cell divison, working along the same pathway as the DISC1 gene study

 it is also helpful for motor neuron disease (MND) and amyotrophic lateral sclerosis (ALS), but i suspect mercury amalgam fillings are a major factor in both

-with supporting supplementation, ˝ to 2 mg of lithium aspartate a day in frequent divided doses has very strong neuroprotective and serotonic effect
+with supporting supplementation, ½ to 2 milligrams of elemental lithium a day via the form of lithium aspartate in frequent divided doses has very strong neuroprotective and serotonic effect (in my own experience)

 it needs to be balanced with co-factors like iodine as lithium displaces, “spreads”, and impedes iodine in the body biochemistry